haiderali27/ReGenIndexedGraph/README.md

 ```
 ### Other Graph Implementation
 You can check my other Graph Implementation in the link given below.
-The only difference between this project and the other is how graph is stored.
+The only difference between this project and the other is how graph stores the edges.

 [ReGenGraph](https://github.com/haiderali27/ReGenGraph)